41-Year-Old Pitcher – Free Agent

 Randy Choate Contract Information:

-Signed a minor league contract with the Dodgers in June of 2016.
+Released by the Dodgers in September of 2016.

 Choate was released by the Blue Jays on Tuesday, Sportsnet's Shi Davidi reports.